mayureshpatil1551/spark/Questions/Dataverse_project_QA/01_ADF_Deep_Dive.md

 Hi, good afternoon, my name is Mayuresh Patil.
 I am a Data Engineer with about 3 years of experience building scalable pipelines and lakehouse architectures across cloud ecosystems.

 Currently, I’m working at Cognizant, where I’ve contributed to two major enterprise projects.
-The first was a 20TB pharmaceutical data migration into Apache Iceberg on AWS S3.
+The one was a e-clinical data plateform, in that we are pharmaceutical data migration into Apache Iceberg on AWS S3.
 I built ingestion pipelines from sources like Oracle, CSV, XML, and Salesforce APIs, and optimized Spark jobs to improve query speeds by 40% and reduce pipeline execution time by 30%.

-The second project was an Enterprise Cloud Data Platform (ECDP) for 16TB+ of financial data on Azure.
+The second one was an FinOps Dataverse for 16TB+ of financial data on Azure.
 I designed Bronze–Silver–Gold architecture on ADLS Gen2, developed ADF pipelines, wrote PySpark transformation notebooks, and set up CI/CD pipelines for automated deployments.

 My technical expertise includes PySpark, SQL, Python, Databricks, ADF, and ADLS Gen2, and I’m certified in Databricks and Microsoft Azure Fundamentals.
 Beyond the technical side, I follow Medallion architecture principles to ensure strong data lineage and compliance.